 “I work as an elementary school teacher (now all online) and am submerged in what you described previously as compassion burnout.
 I have poured everything I have into my students, personally closing gaps where our public school policies fall short (no support for student or family mental or emotional wellbeing), and I can see a real difference for my students.
 Perhaps my burnout is from reaching my limit of empathy rather than compassion.
 My question is: At some point could you talk more about the differences between sympathy, empathy and compassion?“

-I’m not sure that defining the differences between these three words will help you with the the burnout you’ve described.
-But I see these three as progressive steps toward effective resolution to an issue that’s causing imbalance or suffering.
-Sympathy is sensitivity from a distance, such as pity or sorrow for another; empathy is more personal participation, understanding and sharing the feelings of another; and compassion is a depth of interest that directly engages a process of resolution.
+I’m not sure that defining the differences between these three words will help you with the burnout you’ve described.
+But I see these three as progressive steps toward an effective resolution to an issue that’s causing imbalance or suffering.
+Sympathy is sensitivity from a distance, such as pity or sorrow for another; empathy is more personal participation, understanding, and sharing of the feelings of another; and compassion is a depth of interest that directly engages in a process of resolution.

 Talking with a couple of old friends about these subjects last week, I was making the point that compassion involves a direct sense of responsibility within a given dynamic – crossing over the lines of sympathy and empathy to get to actual engagement, not just feeling and thinking about and listening to.
 Compassion often requires a more muscular, protective component that includes compensatory action, as in, “This isn’t right and something should be done about it.”

-From what you describe here, it seems that that’s what you’re doing in regards to your students.
-You’re not sitting back and worrying or just feeling for them; you’ve taken on the project of creating resolution.
-Teaching – or any compassionate work – if engaged earnestly, can be overwhelming, exhausting, and thankless, because one has to play a variety of (often anonymous) roles simultaneously: guide, parent, friend, counselor and luminary.
+From what you describe here, it seems that that’s what you’re doing in regard to your students.
+You’re not sitting back and worrying or just feeling for them; you’ve taken on the project of creating a resolution.
+Teaching – or any compassionate work – if engaged earnestly, can be overwhelming, exhausting, and thankless, because one has to play a variety of (often anonymous) roles simultaneously: guide, parent, friend, counselor, and luminary.

-Thank you for your appreciative comments and bringing this subject into the fold here.
+Thank you for your appreciative comments and for bringing this subject into the fold here.